WordPress ADA Compliance

 - All content is able to be accessed through a keyboard without requiring specific movements or timing of movements, or specific keystrokes, unless this is vital for the functioning of a certain operation, such as turning handwriting into text.

 WordPress approaches website accessibility from two principles, which stem from the principles explained earlier: by addressing design standards and specific concerns.
-When WordPress develops new features or themes, they are built with the WCAG principles in mind so that websites made on WordPress are accessible.
+When WordPress develops new features or themes, they are built with the WCAG 2.0 and 2.1 principles in mind so that websites made on WordPress are accessible.
 Secondly, WordPress tries to keep all of its websites accessible regardless of the platform, browser, or operating system from which the user is visiting a WordPress webpage.
+This is by no means a guarantee that your WordPress site ADA, compliant, however.
+As developers make customizations with other aims in mind, they may inadvertently remover or alter some of the features that make the theme ADA compliant.

 A website takes several weeks or even months to build, and some more complex websites may require changes over the years.
-Fortunately, there are a number of plug-ins that test your WordPress website to ensure that all of your efforts in building a website aren’t being wasted on something that’s not ADA compliant.
+Fortunately, there are a number of WordPress ADA compliance plugins that test your WordPress website to ensure that all of your efforts in building a website aren’t being wasted on something that isn’t ADA compliant.

-After your website is built, it is tested by not only our web developers here at On The Map, but you also get to test drive it yourself.
-But it may be difficult for our team members to notice fine details where there are accessibility problems.
+After your website is built, it can be tested by not only our web developers here at On The Map, but you can test drive it yourself.
 In order to ensure there are no “gaps,” automated tools are used to assess your WordPress website for ADA compliance.
-These tools are in no way a replacement for human judgment, but they do work well in conjunction with human monitoring to identify and report problems or inaccuracies.
+These WordPress ADA compliant accessibility plugin testing tools are in no way a replacement for human judgment, but they do work well in conjunction with human monitoring to identify and report problems or inaccuracies.

 How On The Map Can Help You

 We want to see our clients thrive in their industry.
-No matter what you do, you have to work with people.
-All of the design comes back around to how human beings will use it to live their lives, and when design approaches projects from that perspective, it’s hard to fail.
+When it comes to your website, all of the design comes back around to how human beings will use it in their lives.
 At On The Map Marketing, we combine great aesthetic choices with intentional design to ensure that all of our clients’ audiences will be able to benefit from their website.
 We also provide a number of other services, including app development and CMS migration services, and can even write content for your website thanks to our team of writers.